drok/infravpn/tests/unit/README.md

 ## Naming Tests

 The test extension is used to distinguish what testdriver program will be used to run the test.
 New extensions may be added in the future.
-The authoritative list is in [srcpaths.inc](srcpaths.inc).
+The authoritative list is in [../srcpaths.inc](srcpaths.inc).
 Here is a (possibly outdated) list

 Extension | Use Scenario
 ----------|-------------